-If you’re feeling overwhelmed with what is happening in your life and you want to get back on track, then these 7 stress management techniques will help to minimise the negative impact that stress has on your life.
+If you’re feeling overwhelmed with what is happening in your life and you want to get back on track, then these 7 stress management techniques will help to minimize the negative the impact that stress has on your life.

 Table of Contents

 Stress is a state of tension and it is a normal part of life.
-The most common external sources that can cause stress in our lives are finances, the demands of work and relationships, being too busy, family, and major life changes.
+Some external sources that can cause stress in our lives are finances, the demands of work and relationships, being too busy, family, and major life changes.

-If not dealt with, overtime stress can have a devastating impact on your physical, mental and spiritual wellbeing.
+If not dealt with over time, stress can have a devastating impact on your physical, mental and spiritual wellbeing.
 You can develop unhealthy ways to deal with stress, such as unhealthy eating behaviors, alcohol consumption, and sedentary habits.